miLibris/flask-rest-jsonapi/docs/oauth.rst

     list_person

 If you want to customize the scope you can provide a function that computes your custom scope.
-The function have to looks like that:
+The function has to look like this:

 .. code-block:: python